abilandz/Advanced/regex.md

 - `[ab]c*` — matches “ab”, “abc”, “abcc” **(TBI this is my example, test it)**
 - `[ab]cc*` — matches “abc”, “abcc”, “abccc”, but not “ab” **(TBI this is my example, test it)**

+TBI 20240725 use this example

+`[no]*` — in combination with character classes, it matches any number of characters in that class, but also in any ordeer.
+So this would match no, nno, noo, , on, oon, onn, etc.  **(TBI test it)**